-Marketing Statement - In all cases below where there is a requirement for marking information then it is recommended you submit a statement from a qualified Estate/Property Agent including confirmation of the marketing process undertaken, marketing periods & publicity, copy of valuation survey, statement on the marketing price, statement on the level of viewings and notes of interest/offers.
+Marketing Statement - In all cases below where there is a requirement for marking information then a Supporting Statement from an applicant or agent is not sufficient.
+You must submit a statement from a qualified Estate/Property Agent including confirmation of the marketing process undertaken, marketing periods & publicity, copy of valuation survey, statement on the marketing price, statement on the level of viewings and notes of interest/offers.
 It would also be useful to include the estate agents conclusions and recommendations.
 Where it is not beyond reasonable doubt that the owner has not made efforts to market the property efficiently or offer or sell the property at a reasonable price then there may be a case to refuse and require the undertaking of a more stringent process.